Hello, I'm Amy!

-My name is Amy, and I’m a Newcastle based Artist and Photographer – specialising in Equine.
+I'm a Newcastle based Artist and Photographer specialising in telling stories and capturing moments.
 I am very fortunate to have a job that I love – so much so that, can I really call it a ‘job’?!

-Since I started my photography in 2015, it has opened my eyes up to the little things that make up the bigger picture, allowing me to document those precious moments, capturing emotions and telling stories.
+Since I started my photography in 2015, it has opened my eyes up to the small details that make up the big picture, allowing me to document those precious moments, capturing emotions and telling stories.

 My granddad was a racehorse trainer, so my mum grew up around horses, but never had one of her own.
 When my sister, Laura, and I were young, my mum saw it as the perfect excuse to start riding, and we all went to a local riding school, Stepney Bank Stables, to have riding lessons.